-Batteries – are the weakest point within the PV off-grid systems.
+The solar batteries are the weakest point within the solar PV off-grid systems.
 Important characteristic is the allowable discharge level (%) of its full charge of capacity (Ah) and the number charging cycles.

 The most common failure in charge controllers are: burnouts.

 The two main types of charge controller are: PWM and MPPT.
 The difference result from the charging mode.
 PWM charge controller uses the Pulse-Width-Modulation and an MPPT controller the Maximum Power Point Tracking and enables up to 30% more energy yields, than the PWM controller.

 PWM (Pulse Wide Modulation) charge controller reduces the voltage from the PV module to that of the battery, resulting in a decrease in efficiency.
 PWM charge controller, works based on 1/2/3 or 4-stage charging method, switching between constant stages according to the occurring PV voltage and current.
 The efficiency loss depends on the difference size of the voltage, between PV modules and batteries.
 PWM charge controllers are less expensive (than MPPT) and are an ideal solution for smaller PV systems where the price can be a critical point, or where the maximum efficiency (as in MPPT 98%) and additional power is not really needed.